 Locate your peach trees near a dependable source of water because you probably will have to supplement the rainfall from time to time.
 A treegator pro works wonders for this.

-Standard peach trees should be spaced around 8-14 feet apart; closer for dwarf varieties.
+Standard peach trees should be spaced around 8-14 feet apart; plant the trees closer for dwarf varieties.
 The growing conditions for peach tree are essential to grow the healthiest fruit tree you can and still provide optimal peach fruit.

 How to Plant A Peach Tree

-Containerized trees, such as those from Perfect Plants, can be planted any time of the year, but we recommend early spring so they will have a whole growing season to toughen up before winter.
+Containerized and grafted ftrees, such as those from Perfect Plants, can be planted any time of the year, but we recommend the best time to plant in early spring so they will have a whole growing season to toughen up before winter.
 (Bare-root trees – not treated here – should be planted when dormant, during the winter.)